bjpfox/wordle-project/README.md

 Possible ideas for extensions:
 1. A version of wordle where you can customise your word length and maybe your allowed number of guesses (maybe it makes a suggestion as to how many guesses) - would need a bigger dictionary of words
 1. Session storage - to be investigated
+1. Some kind of system for giving hints? (e.g. remove some letters that arent in it) Maybe in exchange for points?
 1. To be developed